Set up and launch a multivariate A/B experiment

 Combination: Combination means that several variations from different sections are combined and displayed to exposed visitors.

-Via the App
+In the App

-From the Experiment dashboard click on New experiment.
+In the Experiment dashboard, click New experiment.

-Via the Graphic editor
+In the Graphic editor

 Once logged in, you can choose Create an MVT experiment on the home screen.